Procurement Law, Strategy and Practice by Distance Learning LLM

 The University will accept applications throughout the year, but we would generally advise that you send in your application form by the end of June to ensure that you have time to make any funding and/or accommodation arrangements, and for documents such as transcripts and references to be obtained if not submitted with the application.
 This will also give you more time to meet any conditions we may potentially attach to an offer.

-This programme will be of interest to several categories of applicants.
+This programme will be of interest to a wide range of applicants, e.g.:

-First, those working in a procurement role in either the public or private sectors: it will provide the ideal platform for those who wish to accelerate their career progression.
+- Those working in a procurement role in either the public or private sectors: this course provides an ideal platform for those seeking to accelerate their career progression.

-Second, the course is also suitable for those not yet in full-time employment, but who have a desire to pursue a career in this area.
-The programme’s focus on procurement law, strategy and practice will equip students with the portfolio of key skills required to occupy senior level positions within public and private sector procurement.
+- This course is also suitable for those not yet in full-time employment, but who want to pursue a career in this area.
+The programme’s focus on procurement law, strategy and practice will equip you with a portfolio of key skills required to occupy senior level positions within public and private sector procurement.

 The delivery programme is led by Bangor University’s internationally-recognised Institute for Competition and Procurement Studies, with its multi-disciplinary team of professors and senior academics.
 The course is further enriched by expert guest lecturers – a central feature of every module.
 Students will also benefit from the opportunity to network with, and learn from, procurement thought leaders and innovators who participate in Bangor University’s highly acclaimed annual Procurement Week conference, which features presentations, workshops and seminars by leading procurement professionals from around the world.
 Those not able to physically attend Procurement Week can participate over the web.